mliew21396/remote-work-u2/week-5/5-bingo-solo-challenge/README.md

                [75, 70, 54, 80, 83]]
 ```

-## Releases:
+## Releases

 ## Release 0: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)

-Break these challenges down into implementable parts.
+Break these goals down into implementable pseudocode.

 ## Release 1: [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)
 Translate your pseudocode into code.
 We started you off with an initialize method, but you will need others to complete the challenge.

 ## Release 2: [Driver Code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md)

-Our board is randomly generated each time you run the class, so you need to think creatively about how to test your outputs.
-Hard coding the board then writing tests to get your initial solution is acceptable.
-Refactor with the dynamic generator.
+This class randomly generates a board each time you create a new BingoBoard Object, so you need to think creatively about how to test your outputs.
+You may hard coding the board to write tests if you need to for the initial solution.
+When you refactor use the random board for your tests.

 ## Release 3: [Refactored Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)
 Refactor your initial solution.
-Use the driver tests to get feedback about when you break something.
+Run the driver tests often to determine when you break something.

 ## Release 4: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)

-## Release 5: Push your solution
+## Release 5: Publish
 Commit your changes and push your solution to GitHub.

 ##BONUS Release 6: True Bingo Board

-Our bingo board generated with this code
+The bingo board generated with this code
 `    @bingo_board = Array.new(5) {Array(5.times.map{rand(1..100)})}
 `
 creates a 5x5 array with random numbers from 1-100, but that is not how true bingo boards work.
 Traditionally the pattern is like this: "B" (numbers 1–15), "I" (numbers 16–30), "N" (numbers 31–45), "G" (numbers 46–60), and "O" (numbers 61–75) with a free space in the middle.